stacksjs/ts-backups/docs/advanced/programmatic.md

 # Programmatic Usage

-ts-backups is designed to be used programmatically in your applications, allowing for custom integration, automation, and advanced backup workflows.
+backupx is designed to be used programmatically in your applications, allowing for custom integration, automation, and advanced backup workflows.

 ## Overview